 It all depends on your local building codes.
 In Michigan, there are strong regulations when it comes to building so more than likely yes.
 Check with your local building department.
 Your concrete contractor should be knowledgeable and be able to assist you with the process.

 At Midwest Steel Carports, we provide you with engineer plans (at no cost) to easily pull a permit.
-On the last pages of our plans you will find specs on how the foundation needs to be built.
+On the last pages of our plans you will find concrete recommendations for how the foundation needs to be built.
 An experienced concrete contractor will understand the plans.

 What regulations apply to concrete slabs or foundation?